 A second batch was mixed and applied to finish filling in where the rotted wood had been chipped out.

 After the Bondo dried, the area was sanded smooth and wiped clean.

 Mr. SP recaulked the window, primed it, and then applied two coats of paint.

 I’m so glad that 3M was at Haven and that they generously provided a nice sample of their product.
 Mr. SP was 100% pleased with the ease of using the product and the end result.
-If you are interested in learning more about Bondo, including where it can be purchased, visit their website.

 This is not a sponsored post.
 I received my Bondo at the Haven Conference and was not compensated by 3M or Bondo in any way.
-Several links in this article are affiliate links.